vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 Not sure what the issue was, but it magically got fixed when I messed around with the margins trying to debug the scrollbar issue.

+## Improvement: Window size at top level
+September 2, 2020
+Currently the code is checking the window size at the Chapter level.
+This should probably be done in Main and passed down.